 There are oodles of quick and healthy pancake recipes out there.
 Using 2 or 3 ingredients, simply mixed and cooked in a pan, usually for less than 10 minutes.
 OK, this is a bit more than the 5 minutes I was aiming for initially, but it’s still feasible, even on a rushed morning.

 Admittedly too, these are not super portable.
 They might be better suited for the weekend or a brunch.
-But I still feel they deserved to make an appearance here, if anything because they are easy to make and can accommodate all diet restrictions.
+But I still feel they deserved to make an appearance in this post.
+If anything because they are easy to make and can accommodate all diet restrictions.
 Maybe also because they feel that little bit more decadent than the other breakfasts suggested.

 What is your clean breakfast of choice?

 I didn’t give full recipes here, as there are simply thousands of them out there.
-But feel free to share your favorites in the comments or suggest other breakfast ideas I have missed.
+I have curated loads on Pinterest for you.
+But feel free to share your favorites in the comments or suggest other clean eating breakfast ideas I have missed.

 The point is, even pushed for time, there’s no excuse not to have a healthy, clean breakfast.